ibm-cloud-docs/key-protect/view-keys.md

 1. [Retrieve your service and authentication credentials to work with keys in the service](/docs/services/key-protect/access-api.html).

-2. Retrieve the ID of the key you would like to access or manage.
+2. Retrieve the ID of the key that you would like to access or manage.

     The ID value is used to access detailed information about the key, such as the key material itself.
 You can retrieve the ID for a specified key by making a `GET /v2/keys` request, or by accessing the {{site.data.keyword.keymanagementserviceshort}} GUI.